sseering/book/en/installation.md

 3) Cancel installation
 ```

 Once we are ready, we press 1 and then enter.
-After this point, we can follow the instructions "rustup" gives us and we should have a working Rust compiler on our system.
+After this point, we can follow the instructions `rustup` gives us and we should have a working Rust compiler on our system.
 The correct version of the compiler to use will be fetched when you do to the build.

-If you'd rather not install Rust via "rustup", you can also install it via other methods (eg from a package in a Linux distro).
-Just be sure to install the matching version the toolchain (which you can find in the `rust-toolchain` file).
+If you'd rather not install Rust via `rustup`, you can also install it via other methods (eg from a package in a Linux distro).
+Just be sure to install the matching version of the toolchain (which you can find in the `rust-toolchain` file).

 ## Dependencies